domenhauko/HLA-Go2-simulation/README.md

 # HLA-Go2-Simulation

-A ROS 2 + Gazebo simulation pipeline for the Unitree Go2 that publishes live robot pose over MQTT and bridges it into an HLA federation using Portico RTI.
+A ROS 2 + Gazebo simulation pipeline for the Unitree Go2 that captures live robot state from `/odom`, logs it to CSV, publishes a compact vehicle-state message over MQTT, and bridges the pose into an HLA federation using Portico RTI.

 ---